dagraham/etm-dgraham/notes.md

 # ToDo

 Churchill:
-1) words
-2) sounds
+1) choose precisely the right word
+2) pay attention to how words sound in combination
-3) steady accumulation of argument
+3) provide a steady accumulation of arguments
-4) analogy
+4) use analogies
-5) exaggerated, extreme, hyperbole expression
+5) use exaggerated, extreme, hyperbolic expressions

+## Thinking

+* Instances?
+    * Delete
+    * Reschedule
+    * Finish - you can only finish the instance that is due

+* Only available from row num in agenda view
+    * add row2instance: num -> [datetime, repeating true/false]

+* What about a unversal dialog

 ## Coding